-RETURN OF CONTRIBUTIONS TO NON-VESTED MEMBER AND WAIVER OF RIGHTS AND BENEFITS
+RETURN OF CONTRIBUTIONS TO VESTED MEMBER AND WAIVER OF RIGHTS AND BENEFITS

-I, , the undersigned member of the City of Sunrise Police Officers' Retirement Plan, hereby request return of my accumulated employee contributions in the amount of \$.
+I,, the undersigned member of the City of Sunrise Police Officers' Retirement Plan, hereby request return of my accumulated employee contributions in the amount of \$ I understand that I am fully vested in the pension system.
+This means that I would be entitled to benefits from the system as provided for in the Pension Plan documents if I was not withdrawing my accumulated employee contributions.
 I understand that by accepting a return of my accumulated employee contributions, I waive, release and relinquish all my rights and benefits under the City of Sunrise Police Officers' Retirement Plan.
 I also understand that if I return to service with the City after accepting a return of my accumulated employee contributions, I am forever barred from restoring periods of prior credited service that I may otherwise be entitled to if I were not withdrawing my accumulated employee contributions, except to the extent that I may buy such periods of prior credited service as provided for by the Plan.
 I have had a full and complete opportunity to consider the consequences of this return of my accumulated employee contributions and waiver, release and relinquishment of all my rights and benefits under the City of Sunrise Police Officers' Retirement Plan.
 I make this benefit, claims and causes of action of every kind and description from the City of Sunrise Police Officers' Retirement Plan; it's Board of Trustees; agents; servants and employees, except for the return of my employee contributions.
 I further certify that I am over the age of 18 years and otherwise competent to enter into binding agreements and that I have received the Special Tax Notice Regarding Certain Plan Payments.

-//

-Employee's Signature Date

-State of County of

-The foregoing instrument was a [] physical presence or [] online notarization cknowledged before me by i means of:

-this/ by (date) (nam , e or person acknowledging) who is personally

-known to me or who has produc ced as identification

-and did (did not) take an oath.
+Employee's Signature // Date State of County of The foregoing instrument was acknowledged before me by means of: [] physical presence or [] online notarization this/ by, who is personally (date) (name or person acknowledging) known to me or who has produced as identification (type of identification) and did (did not) take an oath.
 THIS IS AN IMPORTANT LEGAL DOCUMENT.
-BEFORE YOU SIGN, BE SURE YOU UNDERSTAND YOUR RIGHTS!
+BEFORE YOU SIGN, BE SURE YOU

+Revised: 04-2020